AndiKod/sherpa/readme.md

 defContent="/home/user/Documents"      # The .md content folder
 ```

+It can be virtually any folder, you can use sh:erpa with 11ty, astro, vue/svelte/react, whateverJS and serve to your browser (if needed).

-Your personal sh:erpa is ready to help you managing documents.
+Your personal sh:erpa is ready to help you managing documents and your daily challenges.

 ### Defaults